-Ref No. 8.1 Annual Monitoring Ind licator Monitoring Target Monitoring Trigger LOCAL: Total strategie employment developn permitted on allocated under Policy MG9 (ha) nent I sites 31 ha (net) of strategic employment land with secured planning permissions by 2018.
-10% less than the strategic employment land target by the target date.
-Performance I AMR 1: 2018 - 201 9 AMR 2: 2019 - 2020 At 2018 the Council had employment land on str LDP Policy MG2.
+Ref No. 8.1 Annual Monitoring Indicator Monitoring Target Monitoring Trigger LOCAL: Total strategic employment development permitted on allocated sites under Policy MG9 (ha).
+31 ha (net) of strategic employment land with secure planning permissions by 2018 Performance AMR 1: 2018 - 2019 AMR 2: 2019 - 2020 AMR 2: 2019 - 2020

+At 2018 the Council had approved 34.78 ha of employment land on strategic sites as identified in LDP Policy MG2.

 At 2019 the Council has approved 67.073 ha of employment land on strategic sites as identified in LDP Policy MG2.
-Relevant LDP Policies i L Strategic Policies: SP1, SP2, SP5.

 Managing Growth/ Development Policies: MG9, MG10, MG11, MD14, MD15, MD16.

-SA Objectives: 2, 4, 8, 10, 12, 13.
-Analysis In the 1 st AMR it was shown that by 2018 the Council had approved 34.78 ha of employment land on strategic sites as identified in LDP Policy MG9, which is above the identified strategic employment land monitoring target.
-This was secured on the allocation referred to as the land to the south of junction 34, M4, Hensol as detailed below: Application Reference Description 2014/00228/EAO Land south of Junction 34, M4, Hensol - Outline planning permission with all matters reserved except for access, for development comprising class B1, B2 and B8 uses; a hotel/residential training centre (class C1/C2); and ancillary uses within class A1, A2, A3; associated engineering and ground modelling works and infrastructure, car parking, drainage and access for all uses; provision of infrastructure (including energy centre(s)); landscaping and all ancillary enabling works (permission granted 22/06/2016 - employment area totals 34.78 hectares).
+In the 1st AMR it was shown that by 2018 the Council had approved 34.78 ha of employment land on strategic sites as identified in LDP Policy MG9, which is above the identified strategic employment land monitoring target.
+This was secured on the allocation referred to as the land to the south of junction 34, M4, Hensol as detailed below:

+Application Reference Description 2014/00228/EAO Land south of Junction 34, M4, Hensol - Outline planning permission with all matters reserved except for access, for development comprising class B1, B2 and B8 uses; a hotel/residential training centre (class C1/C2); and ancillary uses within class A1, A2, A3; associated engineering and ground modelling works and infrastructure, car parking, drainage and access for all uses; provision of infrastructure (including energy centre(s)); landscaping and all ancillary enabling works (permission granted 22/06/2016 - employment area totals 34.78 hectares).

 It was noted in the previous AMR that the Council was currently considering an outline application (2019/00871/OUT) for the southern part of the strategic employment allocation referred to as land adjacent to Cardiff airport and Port Road, Rhoose.
 This proposed development would provide 161,834 sqm of class B1, B2 and B8 on the 44ha site if approved.
 The remainder of the developable area will be taken up with infrastructure, parking, landscaping etc. This application is still under consideration by the Local Planning Authority and is awaiting further evidence from the applicant in relation to the potential impacts the proposal would have on the local highway network and what mitigation measures are proposed to alleviate any identified issues.